Bone Fractures - The Under-recognized Diabetes Complication

 Learn More

-Here are some tips on how you can better support bone health to reduce the risk of fractures:
+Tips on how you can better support bone health to reduce the risk of fractures:

 1. Consume a well-balanced diet rich in calcium and vitamin D.

 A diet rich in calcium and vitamin D is important for building strong and healthy bones.
-Eating a variety of foods and adding on nutrition supplements can help you attain your daily calcium and Vitamin D requirements3
+Calcium plays many critical roles in your body, and enough intake of calcium is required to build strong bones.
+Vitamin D is also essential to support strong bones, as it is needed to absorb calcium.
+Eating a variety of foods and adding nutrition supplements to your diet can help you attain your daily calcium and vitamin D requirements3

-Good sources of calcium include dairy foods (milk, yogurt, cheese), fish with edible bones (sardines anchovies), tofu made with calcium salts, lentils, green leafy vegetables, and calcium-fortified food such as bread, biscuits and soybean milk.
+Good sources of calcium include dairy foods (milk, yogurt, cheese), fish with edible bones (sardines, anchovies), tofu made with calcium salts, lentils, green leafy vegetables, and calcium-rich food such as bread, biscuits, and soybean milk.
+The recommended daily allowance set by the Health Promotion Board is between 800 mg to 1000 mg for adults4.

 2. Engage in regular exercise

-3. Adopt a healthier lifestyle6
+3. Adopt a healthier lifestyle5

 Consult your healthcare professionals on how calcium and Vitamin D supplements may benefit you with your diabetes management plan!